AndrewEllis93/Print-Tuning-Guide/README.md

 - For **V2**:
     - Ensure that you place your `BED_MESH_CALIBRATE` **after** G32, as G32 clears bed meshes by default.
     - **(!)
 Ensure that you are homing Z again after QGL**, as QGL throws off Z height.
-    - See the previous section for V2.
+    - See the above V2 section.

 - For Klicky Auto Z Calibration:
     - Ensure that none of your magnets are loose.
     - Ensure that your `Calibrate_Z` macro is hitting the *body* of the Klicky switch on the Z endstop, *not* the button of the Klicky switch.
     - Try `PROBE_ACCURACY` and check how accurate your switch is.
 Sometimes you may need to try multiple switches to find the "best" one.

 - See the ["Both"](#both) section.
 ### Both
 - **(!)
 On larger enclosed printers (i.e. V2 & Trident), ensure that you are heat soaking for *at least* an hour.** \